doctorfree/MusicPlayerPlus/README.md

 bind-key -r -T prefix       C-Right           resize-pane -R
 ```

-This means you can resize a pane by `<prefix>` `Alt ↓`.
-The default
+This means you can resize a pane by `<prefix>` `Alt ↓` (tmux prefix followed
-MusicPlayerPlus tmux prefix is `Ctrl-a` so in order to resize the `mpcplus`
+by "Alt-DownArrow").
+The default MusicPlayerPlus tmux prefix is `Ctrl-a` so in
-pane using the keyboard, type `Ctrl-a` then type `Alt ↓`.
-You can repeat
+order to resize the `mpcplus` pane using the keyboard, type `Ctrl-a` then type
-`Alt ↓` several times without needing to re-type the `Ctrl-a` prefix if you
+`Alt ↓`.
+You can repeat `Alt ↓` several times without needing to re-type the
-type it fast enough (about a second).
-If the display of `Ctrl` on the tmux
+`Ctrl-a` prefix if you type it fast enough (about a second).
+If the display of
-status line disappears and you still need to resize the `mpcplus` pane,
+`Ctrl` on the tmux status line disappears and you still need to resize the
-then you will need to re-type the prefix key `Ctrl-a`.
+`mpcplus` pane, then you will need to re-type the prefix key `Ctrl-a`.

 This issue has only been detected on Fedora Linux over SSH.
 However, it may
 occur with other systems and may not be exclusive to either SSH or Fedora.